skx/runme/README.md

 # runme - A simple markdown extractor

-`runme` is a simple tool which allows you to list, and execute commands which are embedded as code-blocks within markdown files.
+`runme` is a simple tool which allows you to list, and execute, commands which are embedded as code-blocks within markdown files.

+NOTE: We wrap code blocks with `````` so that when viewing this file on github.com we see the markup, however that is just a niceness thing for readers - only three backticks are required, as you'd expect.